DHadzic/simple-kinesis-handler/README.md

 ## Overview

+This project implements a robust AWS Lambda function that processes events from an AWS Kinesis data stream.
+It's designed to handle user limit-related events for a gaming or betting platform.

+### Supported Event Types

-This project demonstrates a custom AWS Kinesis event handler that processes three main event types:
+The handler processes three main types of events:

-- User Limit Created
+- **User Limit Created**: When a new spending/betting limit is established for a user
-- User Limit Progress Changed
+- **User Limit Progress Changed**: When a user's activity affects their progress
-- User Limit Reset
+- **User Limit Reset**: When a user's limit is reset

+### Technical Implementation

+The solution demonstrates:
+- Modular design with separate handlers for different event types
+- Flexible storage options (in-memory for testing, DynamoDB for production)
+- Container-ready deployment for AWS Lambda
+- CLI Deployment for AWS Lambda
+- Comprehensive error handling and batch failure reporting
+- Unit and integration tests with Jest

 ## Technologies Used

 - TypeScript
 - AWS Lambda
 - AWS Kinesis
+- Docker

 ## Structure